alberlab/igm/README.md

 For any inquiry, please send an email to Lorenzo Boninsegna (bonimba@g.ucla.edu) (feedbacks and advice are much appreciated!!!)

 In order to generate population of structures, the code has to be run in parallel mode, and High Performance Computing is necessary.
 The scripts to do that on a SGE scheduler-based HPC resources are provided in the ```HCP_scripts``` folder.
-Just to get an estimate, using 250 independent cores allows generating a 1000 structure population in 10-15 hour computing time, which can vary depending on the number of different data sources that are used and on the number of iterations one decides to run.
+Just to get an estimate, using 250 independent cores allows generating a 1000 200 kb resolution structure population in 10-15 hour computing time, which can vary depending on the number of different data sources that are used and on the number of iterations one decides to run.

 Populations of 5 or 10 structures could in principled be generated serially on a "normal" desktop computer, but they have little statistical relevance.
 For example, 10 structures would only allow to deconvolute Hi-C contacts with probability larger than 10%, which is not sufficient for getting realistic populations.